annereinarz/MultilevelMCMCExaHyPE/README.md

 # MultilevelMCMCExaHyPE

 This is the MUQ interface for ExaHyPE.
 To run a MCMC chain you need to install both ExaHyPE and MUQ first.

 In ExaHyPE it is important to use the muq branch and to switch Peano to the muq branch as well.
+You must then run the toolkit and then run the export.sh to set options and 'make link_muq'

 In order to create the build directory type: